muneebazam/automation-wizards/docs/lessons/lesson1/_index.md

 ### Mix

-Mix is an Elixir executable which takes care of creating, compiling and running projects as well as managing depdencies.
+Mix is an Elixir executable which takes care of creating, compiling and running projects, as well as managing depdencies.

 ## Clone Repo Instructions